-Equivalent to a collectors grade EX+ or Mint condition.
+Equivalent to a collectors grade or Mint condition.
 Inspired by a vintage guitar that spent most of it’s life in a case under the bed.
 Ultra thin, aged and checked nitrocellulose with -NO ADDED PLAY WEAR- and minimal "handling" marks, vintage hardware and appointments.

 "Well loved, well played"

 Inspired by vintage guitars that were lovingly cared for and played for much of their life.
 Same thin, aged, and checked lacquer as the level one, with the addition of authentically created play wear around the soundhole, some incidental handling marks, light wear at the elbow area, and light back wear.